Sonnet 586

 Perhaps here lies why men do oft enhance

-Half knowing that his chosen’s stated stance
+Half knowing that her under-stated stance

 Is largely based on status, sway and treasure.